Dividing lines in unstable theories and subclasses of Baire 1 functions: Dividing lines in model theory and Baire class 1 functions

 There are so many questions: for a model theoretic property $\frak P$, what is the right class $\mathcal C_{\frak P}$?
 And converse, for a subclass $\mathcal C$, what is the right model theoretic property $\frak P_\mathcal C$?

 Let us discuss possible answers.
 There are four possibilities.
 First: there are correspondences between some model theoretic classes and subclasses of Baire~1 functions.
+(See Question~\ref{question} below.)
 Second: some model theoretic dividing lines imply some subclasses of Baire~1 functions, or vice versa.
 Third: some model theoretic classes are divided by some subclasses of Baire~1 functions, or vice versa.
 Fourth: there are connections between subclasses of Baire~1 functions and classes in Keisler's order.
 Everything that is the case is good.

+\begin{Question} Are there any interesting relations between subclasses of Baire~1 functions and notions like $NSOP_n$? \end{Question}

-Again, we point out that the notion $NSOP$ is of the form ``if... then...".
-This says that \textbf{if} any sequence of the form $\phi(a_n,y)$ converges with a `special rate', \textbf{then} the limit is continuous.
+Finally, we point out that the notion $NSOP$ says that \textbf{if} any sequence of the form $\phi(a_n,y)$ converges with a `special rate', \textbf{then} the limit is continuous.
 One can expect other properties also have the same nature.
 If that is the case, the special rate for $NSOP$ is {\em stronger} than the special rate for $\frak P$.
 The above points strongly inspire us to believe that model theoretic classification is correlated with a classification of Baire~class~1 functions similar to the work of Kechris and Louveau in \cite{KL}.

 {\bf Acknowledgements.} I am very much indebted to Professor John T. Baldwin for his kindness and his helpful comments.
 I want to thank Pierre Simon for his interest in reading a preliminary version of this article and for his comments.
+I thank the anonymous referee for his/her detailed suggestions and corrections; they helped to improve significantly the exposition of this paper.

+I would like to thank the Institute for Basic Sciences (IPM), Tehran, Iran.
+Research partially supported by IPM grant no 99030117.